decentralized-identity/sidetree/docs/spec/json-web-signatures.md

 `operation`, `recovery` are verification relationships for verifying sidetree operations which sidetree DID Methods MUST support, and which MAY be exposed externally via the DID Document or Resolver Method Meta Data.

 An [Update Operation](https://identity.foundation/sidetree/spec/#update) MUST be signed by an _Operation Key_.
-This key or its commitment MAY be expposed in the DID Document or Resolver Meta Data, and MAY beassociated with an `operation` verification relationship.
+This key or its commitment MAY be exposed in the DID Document or Resolver Meta Data, and MAY be associated with an `operation` verification relationship.

 A [Recover Operation](https://identity.foundation/sidetree/spec/#recover) MUST by signed by _Recovery Key_.
 This key or its commitment MAY be expposed in the DID Document or Resolver Meta Data, and MAY be associated with a `recovery` verification relationship.